CAAPIM/Releases/README.md

 | Cordova  | TBD           | TBD                                      |
 | Xamarin  | TBD           | TBD                                      |

+**Note**: Our Mobile Android SDK is tested only on devices using Android official versions.
+In devices using a custom ROM, the SDK may not work as expected.

 ### Known Issues

 | Issue         | Description                              | Workaround                               |